 Online courses are attractive for part- and full-time students, working adults, parents, military members, international students, and others who want to diversify how they learn.
-Here are three benefits of online education that make it a popular option today.
+Here are three pros of online learning that make it a popular option today.

 1. Flexibility and Convenience

-One of the top benefits of online learning is flexibility.
+One of the advantages of online learning is flexibility.
 Online courses enable students to:

 - Learn on any connected device